Chinese water torture: Effectiveness

 There is very little evidence pertaining to the effectiveness of torture for interrogation purposes.
-The method itself causes lasting mental damage in victims proportional to the intensity of exposure.
-The television series MythBusters investigated the effectiveness of Chinese water torture, and while it was found quite effective in producing distress, they noted that the restraining equipment was providing most of the effect by itself.
-When testing the dripping water alone on a relaxed, unrestrained subject, it was found almost negligible.
-Nevertheless, in episode 3, season 2 of the web television series Mind Field, the MythBusters host Adam Savage said: "The creepiest thing that happened after we did this episode was that I got an e-mail from someone from a throwaway account.
+The water torture method itself causes lasting mental damage in victims proportional to the intensity of exposure.
+In addition to mental deterioration, a common side effect of undergoing Chinese water torture is psychosis, when victims experience delusions and hallucinations, losing touch with reality.

+When the television series MythBusters investigated the effectiveness of Chinese water torture, it was found quite effective in producing distress, but the restraining equipment provided most of the effect by itself.
+When tested alone on a relaxed, unrestrained subject, the dripping water was found almost negligible.
+Nevertheless, the MythBusters host Adam Savage later said in the web television series Mind Field, "The creepiest thing that happened after we did this episode was that I got an e-mail from someone from a throwaway account.
 He said 'We found that randomizing when the drops occurred was incredibly effective.'
 That anything that happens on a regular periodicity can become a type of meditation and you can then tune it out.
-If you couldn’t predict it, [...] he said, 'we found we were able to induce a psychotic break within twenty hours'."
+If you couldn’t predict it, [...] he said, 'we found we were able to induce a psychotic break within twenty hours.'"

-In addition to mental deterioration, psychosis is a common side effect when undergoing Chinese water torture.
-During the psychosis episode, victims experience delusions, hallucinations, and losing touch with reality.
-In 2012, Australian artist Lottie Consalvo performed Chinese water torture for an art project, Steer a Steady Ship, to represent her emotions after her sister's passing.
+In 2012, the Australian artist Lottie Consalvo performed Chinese water torture for an art project, Steer a Steady Ship, to represent her emotions after her sister's passing.
 Whilst lying under the drips of water, she felt the presence of her deceased sister lying beside her.
-In the article that explains Consalvo's experience during the performance, "Australian Artist Recreates Chinese Water Torture", the author states, "She came to the idea of Chinese water torture, which can cause psychosis, through its association with the head, which for her represents the physicality of the mind – something she believes is 'more physical than anything in life'."
+In the article that explains Consalvo's experience during the performance, "Australian Artist Recreates Chinese Water Torture", the author states, "She came to the idea of Chinese water torture, which can cause psychosis, through its association with the head, which for her represents the physicality of the mind – something she believes is 'more physical than anything in life.'"